DataDog/documentation/content/en/api/key_management/api_key.md

 ---
-title: API Keys
+title: API keys
 type: apicontent
 order: 16.1
 external_redirect: /api/#api-keys
 ---

-## API Keys
+## API keys

-Manage all your API Key with the following endpoints:
+Manage all your API keys with the following endpoints:

 * To **get** all API keys available for your account: